-Prior period financial statements should only be restated for corrections of errors that would have caused any statements to be materially misstated, as specified in SFFAS 21, paragraph 11.
+Prior period financial statements should be restated for corrections of errors that would have caused any statements to be materially misstated, as specified in SFFAS 21, paragraph 11.
+A reporting entity that intends to restate its SBR must contact OMB's Budget Review Division (using the OMB contact information in Appendix B) to ensure that the information contained in any restatement is consistent with OMB's MAX A-11 budget database and Circular A-11, Appendix F.